olivierfriard/manuale-TUCC/elenco_campi.rst

-Nome del campo: MIRRI Literature linked to the sequence/genome
+MIRRI Literature linked to the sequence/genome
 ----------------------------------------------------------------------------------

 indice del campo: 250